History of Cole Anthony in Timeline

 On October 26, 2022, Cole Anthony was sidelined with a right internal oblique muscle injury.

-October 23, 2023: Signed Extension with Magic
+October 23, 2023: Signed Extension with the Magic

 On October 23, 2023, Cole Anthony signed a three-year, $39 million extension with the Magic.

-April 15, 2025: Play-In Tournament Win
+April 15, 2025: Play-in Tournament Win

 On April 15, 2025, Cole Anthony scored a team-high 26 points in a 120–95 play-in tournament win over the Atlanta Hawks, securing the seventh seed in the NBA playoffs for the Magic.

-June 15, 2025: Traded to Memphis Grizzlies
+June 15, 2025: Traded to the Memphis Grizzlies

-2029: Future Draft Pick Swap
+2029: First-Round Pick Swap

-In the trade on June 15, 2025, Cole Anthony was traded to the Memphis Grizzlies in exchange for Desmond Bane.
-The trade also included a 2029 first-round pick swap.
+In the June 15, 2025 trade that sent Cole Anthony to the Memphis Grizzlies, the Magic also included a 2029 first-round pick swap.